PaddlePaddle/PARL/examples/ES/README.md

 ## Reproduce ES with PARL
-Based on PARL, the Evolution Strategies (ES) algorithm has been reproduced, reaching the same level of indicators as the paper in Mujoco benchmarks.
+Based on PARL, we have implemented the Evolution Strategies (ES) algorithm and evaluate it in Mujoco environments.
+Its performance reaches the same level of indicators as the paper.

 + ES in
 [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864)